Why Don’t Las Vegas Homes Have Basements? ( 3 Reasons )

 Basements Aren’t Needed in Las Vegas for a Strong Foundation

-Las Vegas does not have that same problem when it comes to foundations for their homes.
-The soil in most places is like concrete already and stays like that yearlong.
+Vegas does not have that same problem regarding foundations for their houses.
+The ground in most places is like concrete already and stays like that yearlong.
 These homes only need post-tensioned slabs that rarely require maintenance.

-Basements in Las Vegas are Not Popular
+Basements in Vegas are Not Popular

 The architects and construction crews in the city aren’t familiar with building underground.
 Therefore you might have trouble finding someone to do the build in the first place.
-There is also a chance once you find someone to build, they may not have experience with digging and building underground.
+There is also a chance once you find someone willing to build it, they may not have experience when it comes to building underground.

 What about In-ground Swimming Pools?

-It would be a better investment and easier option to build an in-ground swimming pool than dig out a basement.
+Building an in-ground swimming pool would be a better investment and an easier option than building a basement.
 Pools require less excavation, resources, and skill to build since they are not a part of the home’s foundation.
-You also have more options as far as where to dig and how deep when putting one in.

 What Does All This Mean?

-While some homes do have basements, especially older homes in the areas around Lake Mead, where the soil is finer, it is not the norm.
-Even if you do find a home with a basement or the perfect conditions to build one, you may still run into problems with flooding in the future.
-You will want to weigh the pros and cons carefully before deciding whether or not a basement is worth the hassle.
-Just remember, most homes in the area don’t have one for good reason.
+While some LV houses do have basements, especially older residences in the areas around Lake Mead, where the dirt is finer, it is not the norm.
+Even if you do find a home with a basement or the perfect conditions to build one, you may still run into problems with rain events in the future.

 Related Question About Basements in the West

-Why don’t houses in the West have basements?
-There are two main reasons homes built in the western United States don’t have basements.
-Most of the states in the west are earthquake-prone and basements require much more building and fortifying of the foundation.
+There are two main reasons homes built in the Western United States (including Las Vegas) don’t have basements.
+Most states in the West are earthquake-prone, and basements require much more building and fortification.
 The second reason is that much of the ground in the west is rocky, making digging difficult and expensive.

 More of Our Articles You Will Love!